Reader Question: When is the best time to reveal a character’s backstory?

 Another example: Saving Private Ryan.
 After continually declining to offer any information about his background, Captain Miller (Tom Hanks) takes this moment right before the Final Struggle in Act Three to provide some backstory:

+have tightened their perimeter.
 Miller is in a trance.
-The others glance at him nervously.
+The others glance at him

+nervously.
 They eat in silence.
 K-rations.
 Some bread.
-A last supper.
+A last

 I teach English at Addley High School

 Well, I'll be goddamned, I knew it.
 JACKSON

 Like hell, you did.
 UPHAM

 That’s backstory.
 Delivered late in the story.
 Way late.
 But it works.
 Because it provides us a new understanding and deep appreciation of what Miller has managed to pull off — an English teacher from Pennsylvania guiding a handful of men to fend off one German assault after another, and to protect Private Ryan at all costs.

 Check out the scene from the movie.
 See how much it changed from the script version above.
 The context of the backstory revelation switched from relative calm to one soldier holding a gun on another solider.

 So what’s the right answer?
 As often with screenwriting, there isn’t one.
 But here are three points to consider: